Stevie Nicks: 2010–2013: In Your Dreams and Extended Play tour

 In Your Dreams was well received by music critics.
-Rolling Stone commented "It's not just her first album in 10 years, it's her finest collection of songs since the Eighties".
+Rolling Stone commented, "It's not just her first album in 10 years, it's her finest collection of songs since the Eighties".
 The album debuted at number six on the Billboard 200, giving Nicks her fifth top-10 album on that chart, with 52,000 copies sold in the first week.
 Elsewhere, the album has made numerous top-50 debuts, including number 24 on the Australian ARIA chart, number 22 in Canada, and number 14 in the UK.

-The same day that Nicks' new album was released, Fox Network broadcast the Glee episode (Season 2, Episode 19) "Rumours" that featured six songs from Fleetwood Mac's 1977 album, including Nicks' song "Dreams" (the band's only number-one song on the U.S. charts).
+The same day that Nicks's new album was released, Fox Network broadcast the Glee episode (Season 2, Episode 19) "Rumours" that featured six songs from Fleetwood Mac's 1977 album, including Nicks's song "Dreams" (the band's only number-one song on the U.S. charts).
 The show sparked renewed interest in the band and its most commercially successful album, and Rumours re-entered the Billboard 200 chart at number 11, the same week that In Your Dreams debuted at number six.
 Nicks was quoted by Billboard saying that her new album was "my own little Rumours".

 Nicks contributed a cover of Buddy Holly's "Not Fade Away" for the tribute album Listen to Me: Buddy Holly, released in September 2011.

 On March 29, 2012, Nicks made a guest appearance as herself on the NBC sitcom Up All Night.
 The show featured an excerpt of the 1981 track "Sleeping Angel", as well as new duets with both Maya Rudolph and Christina Applegate of "Whenever I Call You Friend" and "Edge of Seventeen".
-Rudolph and Applegate have said they are fans of the singer.

-On December 14, 2012, it was announced that Nicks would be featured on an original track done in collaboration with Dave Grohl for his Sound City soundtrack, alongside other artists.
+On December 14, 2012, Nicks was announced to be featured on an original track done in collaboration with Dave Grohl for his Sound City soundtrack, alongside other artists.

 In 2013, Fleetwood Mac toured again as a four-piece band throughout North America and Europe.
-On April 30, the band released their first new studio material since 2003's Say You Will via digital download on iTunes with the four-track EP, "Extended Play" containing three new songs and one new song from the Buckingham Nicks sessions ("Without You").
+On April 30, the band released their first new studio material since 2003's Say You Will via digital download on iTunes with the four-track EP, Extended Play containing three new songs and one new song from the Buckingham Nicks sessions ("Without You").

-On December 3, 2013, Nicks released the In your Dreams documentary film on DVD.
+On December 3, 2013, Nicks released the In Your Dreams documentary film on DVD.
 The DVD debuted at number seven on the Billboard Top Music Video sales chart and number 29 on the UK Music Video Top 40 chart.